loadmill/loadmill-node/README.md

 # Loadmill

 Users of [Loadmill](https://www.loadmill.com) can use this node module to:
-1. Run load tests on loadmill.com.
+1. Run API tests on loadmill.com.
-2. Run functional tests on loadmill.com.
+2. Run load tests on loadmill.com.
 3. Do both programmatically or via [CLI](#cli).

 ## Installation